MARK-Labs/fmarkadmindoc/PARTNERS.md

 # Manage Partners on Impact&trade;

-Impact&trade is the web portal for your social partners to communicate their work with you.
+Impact&trade is the web portal for your partners to communicate their work with you.
 In order to get started, you will need to invite administrators to the Impact&trade platform.

 ## Accessing the page